The ZX Spectrum is getting a new start.

 Q. Is the Spectrum Next compatible with all Spectrum games?

 The Spectrum Next should work with all games created for the original computers.
-We tested the most transcendental games out there (we’re looking at you, Arkanoid and Aquaplane) and demos to ensure they work fine, including with the mini HDMI output.
+We tested the most transcendental games out there (we’re looking at you, Arkanoid and Aquaplane) and demos to ensure they work fine, including with the HDMI output.

 Q. Is the Spectrum Next compatible with all original hardware?